Punitsingh-1124/bootstrap-practice-mern/README.md

 # bootstrap-practice-mern

-Overview of the MERN Stack Course Webpage
+#Overview of the MERN Stack Course Webpage:
 Header: Contains a logo and buttons for WhatsApp and phone contact.

 Inquiry Modal: A form for booking a free class with fields for name, email, and phone.